 - Which head lice medicine is best for me?

 - What are the rules with head lice medicines?

 - Should household sprays be used to kill adult lice?

 - Should I have a pest-control company spray my house to get rid of lice?

 - Head lice are parasites that are found on human heads.
 The word lice is plural for louse.

-- Head lice are spread by personal contact or the sharing of combs, brushes, caps, and other clothing.
+- Head lice spread from person to person by head-to-head contact through direct contact with the hair of an infested person.
+Although less common, head lice can spread by personal contact or the sharing of combs, brushes, caps, and other clothing.

-- Head lice are a common problem with preschool and schoolchildren.
+- Head lice are a common problem with preschool and elementary school-aged children.

 - Head lice cause a tickling feeling of something moving in the hair, itching, and sores on the head.

 - The affected individual, family members also infected, and the home all should be treated.

 - Remember: one head louse + one head louse = two head lice = the beginning of a head-lice infection.

 - Very young children should be evaluated by a health care professional before beginning medications.

 What are head lice?